Pulmonary Embolism

 A D-dimer should be done only if low probability.

-Arterial blood gases may show acidemia, hypoxemia, and hypercapnia, but even sublte changes such as mild alkalosis may be present (why?)
-Elevated LDH can result from tissue infarction, but is neither sensitive nor specific.
+Arterial blood gases may show acidemia, hypoxemia, and hypercapnia, but even subtle changes such as mild alkalosis may be present.

 D-dimer is sensitive (95-97%) but not specific (45%).
 It is useful in people with low pre-test probability.